parflow/parflow/docs/user_manual/source/user_manual.rst

 The general format for the permeability input is as follows:

-This key specifies all of the geometries to which a permeability field will be assigned.
+*list* **Geom.Perm.Names** no default This key specifies all of the geometries to which a permeability field will be assigned.
 These geometries must cover the entire computational domain.
-Example Useage:

 .. container:: list